 - Artificial Intelligence

 - Privacy and Technology

 - Mathematics for Computer Science

 - Data Structures

 - Computer Networks

 - Programming Languages

 This is just a sampling.
-Your individual program may have different offerings.
-Since computer science is typically a general major, you may choose to delve into different, related topics and graduate with a more specialized degree.
+Your individual program may have different specialties available.
+Depending on your school and its offerings, you may choose to delve into different related topics and graduate with a more specialized degree.

 Some specializations include: